 Chapter 1: On Equality

 This chapter introduces students to Kanta, Omprakash Valmiki and the Ansaris, who have experienced inequality in different ways.
 The concept of dignity has been explained through their experiences.
-The government’s role in passing laws and instituting policies are discussed to show the commitment to the alleviation of existing inequalities.
+The government’s role in passing laws and instituting policies is discussed to show the commitment to the alleviation of existing inequalities.
 The chapter also briefly introduces the issue of inequality in the United States of America.

 Chapter 2: Role of the Government in Health

 In Chapter 2, students will learn about ‘health’ as an important issue for people.
 There are both public and private aspects of health provisioning.
 Healthcare in India is not available to all.
-While the Constitution supports a view that the right to health is an aspect of our fundamental rights, its provisioning is rather unequal.
+While the Constitution supports the view that the right to health is an aspect of our fundamental rights, its provisioning is rather unequal.
 By reading this chapter, students will begin to visualise the ideal or desired role of government in Health and the meanings behind its structures.

 Chapter 3: How the State Government Works